getwd()13 Reading and writing data

 13.5 Databases

-When data lives in a database, R connects to it through the DBI package.
-The pattern is always the same: connect, query, disconnect.
+When data lives in a database, R connects to it through the DBI package, and the pattern is always the same three steps: connect, query, disconnect.

 library(DBI)